donglao/PCEDA/README.md

 ## Edit 1

 Hi all!
 I just uploaded the CPN we used in the paper.
-Check the UNet_CPN.py for details.
+Check the [UNet_CPN.py](./UNet_CPN.py) for details.

 I also uploaded the pre-trained model on GTA5 ==> Cityscapes using DRN-26: [DRN-26: 42.6](https://drive.google.com/file/d/1JuW4oE_T3V9H8nr4LN1DN-aVAfbpykKN/view?usp=sharing).
 I have tons of models stored in my laptop so hopefully I uploaded the right model.
 The model should be compatible with [CyCADA](https://github.com/jhoffman/cycada_release).
 [CPN_cycada](https://drive.google.com/file/d/1DkR88hS9bdHN5130hTYqfic49tobi_PS/view?usp=sharing) is the CPN we used to train this model.
-It should be compatible with the UNet_CPN.py.
+The parameters are compatible with [UNet_CPN.py](./UNet_CPN.py).

 I am organizing the training scripts and will update later.
 Cheers!